What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Vox Media was formally formed in 2011, but it began with the creation of SB Nation (short for SportsBlog Nation), a network of more than 300 fan-run sports blogs, many of them dedicated to a particular team.

 SB Nation was founded in 2003 by Tyler Bleszinski, Markos Moulitsas Zuniga, founder of the political blog Daily Kos, and Jerome Armstrong, founder of the political blog MyDD.
 It raised about $23 million of funding between 2008 and 2011.
 In 2008, it brought on Jim Bankoff, formerly a product/programming executive at AOL, to serve as CEO.
-In 2012, Vox Media announced a fundraising round of $17 million, bringing its total investment raised to about $40 million.
+In 2012, Vox Media announced a fundraising round of $17 million, and it raised another $40 million in 2013, bringing its total investment to nearly $80 million.

 It launched real-time story updates in 2009, and in June 2010, SB Nation began rolling out 20 regional sports sites covering all of the sports teams in a particular city.
 In March of 2011, it launched Baseball Nation, a national baseball site that operates under the leadership of sports journalist Rob Neyer, who left ESPN.com for the job.
-It began producing original web video for its own YouTube channel the following year.
+It began producing original web video for its own YouTube channel the following year as part of a broader Vox Media focus on video.
 In 2012, it redesigned its sites, uniting their appearance with standardized logo design